Operations on the Ancre, January–March 1917: Trench raid, 4/5 February

 A 2nd Division battalion was ordered to prepare a raid for the night of 4/5 February.
 The raiding-party was to have two officers and 60 men and stretcher-bearers, to attack a salient at the junction of Guard and Desire Support trenches, take prisoners and documents, destroy machine-guns, study the state of the trenches and the way the Germans were holding the line.
 Stokes mortars were to be used for bombardment but no artillery was to be fired before the raid; when it began the artillery was to fire a box barrage, to isolate the objective.
 White suits were provided in case of snow and all means of identification were to be removed by the raiders, who were told only to give name, rank and number if captured.
 That night the 1st Royal Berkshire battalion was relieved and went into reserve near La Boiselle.

 Trenches resembling the target were found and used for five day and night rehearsals.
 The attack was scheduled for 3:00 a.m. on the night of 4/5 February and the party moved forward to the Miraumont dugouts at 6:00 p.m. on 2 February.
 The battalion commander made a reconnaissance and chose the jumping-off position.
 Three wooden tripods, painted black on the British side and white on the German, about 30 yd beyond the British wire identified the centre and flanks of the raiding route.
 About 15 minutes before zero hour, the party stole forward in pairs, in their white camouflage and formed two waves 15 yd apart at the tripods.
 Three more tripods had been placed 30–40 yd further on, to help the raiders keep direction.
 The Stokes mortars of the 99th Trench Mortar Battery opened fire, one mortar firing "rapid" at a particular German post at zero.

 A minute later, the divisional artillery began the box-barrage, as the raiding party moved to within 50 yd of the objective and lay down.
 When the Stokes mortars ceased fire, the party rushed the German position through three rows of barbed wire, each 2.5 ft thick.
-The first wave moved towards the east side of the salient, then from there to the western face, as the second wave jumped over the trench and ran along the parados, until they saw Germans in the trench near the apex.
+The first wave moved towards the east side of the salient, thence to the western face, as the second wave jumped over the trench and ran along the parados, until they saw Germans in the trench near the apex.
 Several Germans were shot and the rest taken prisoner and after twenty minutes searching dugouts, the party withdrew with 51 prisoners (including two officers), having smashed a machine-gun and killed or wounded 14 German soldiers.
 The raiders suffered one man killed and twelve wounded.